 This course will focus on basic composition skills.
 Students will receive instruction in paragraph and essay organization, coherence, and development, including topic sentences, thesis statements, transitional elements, and supporting detains; various rhetorical modes of development; grammatical concepts in the context of writing; and analyzing, finding, editing, and correcting basic errors in grammar, syntax, usage, style, and mechanics.
 The course will emphasize writing as a process.
-Fall.
+Fall and Spring as needed.